onejun992/onejun992.github.io/index.md

 ---

-## Education

-- **Ph.D. in Global Cultural Contents**,
-  Graduate School of Humanities and Social Sciences,
-  Sangmyung University, Seoul, South Korea
-  *(Originally enrolled in the M.A. program; formally transferred to the integrated M.A.–Ph.D. track)*
-  (Mar 2022 – Feb 2026)

-- **M.A. coursework in Global Cultural Contents**,
-  Graduate School of Humanities and Social Sciences,
-  Sangmyung University, Seoul, South Korea (Sep 2020 – Feb 2022)

-- **B.A. in Korean–Japanese Cultural Contents**,
-  College of Humanities and Social Sciences,
-  Sangmyung University, Seoul, South Korea (Sep 2016 – Aug 2020)

----

 ## Research Background

 My academic interest lies in cultural contents studies, with a particular focus on ACG (Animation, Comics, and Games) cultures and cultural hybridity in East Asia.
 My research is grounded in long-term engagement with Japanese popular culture and its transnational circulation, especially within contemporary Chinese digital media environments.